ssc-coder/codepath-prework/README.md

 ## Notes

-Occasionally it was challenging to find the corresponding menu or option from the instruction in the xcode environment that might have been updated with the app versions
+Occasionally it was challenging to find the corresponding menu or option from the instructions in the xcode environment that might have been updated with the newer app versions

 ## License